-FY 2015 HHS Excerpts in the Attorney General's Annual Report U.S. Government Activities to Combat Trafficking
+FY 2015 HHS Excerpts from the Attorney General's Annual Report on U.S. Government Activities to Combat Trafficking

 HHS excerpts from the FY 2015 Report are available below.
 Read the full FY 2015 Attorney General's Report.

 Table of Contents

 The Administration for Children and Families (ACF) serves as the lead HHS agency to combat human trafficking and modern forms of slavery by administering anti-trafficking programs through grants and contracts and collaborating with federal, state, tribal, and local governmental and nongovernmental organizations.